Chapter 4 Understanding pVACtools outputs

 4.2 pVACtools Output Files

-Both pVACseq and pVACfuse produce three main output files:
+pVACseq, pVACfuse, and pVACsplice all produce three main output files:

 • The all_epitopes.tsv file is a TSV file with all predicted neoantigens and all information obtained during the run.